 Remember the French class you took in high school or the Spanish you learnt on the side just because you love the language?
-What if I told you that you could easily learn how to become a translator and turn it into a job that will let you travel the world?
+What if I told you that you could easily learn how to become a translator and make money while you travel the world?

 No seriously.
 That second language you picked up just for fun could be the gateway to your dream to work and travel the world full time.